oculus-samples/Unity-CrypticCabinet/Documentation/FeatureOverview.md

 - [WallSpaceFinder.cs](../Assets/CrypticCabinet/Scripts/SceneManagement/WallSpaceFinder.cs)
 - [DeskSpaceFinder.cs](../Assets/CrypticCabinet/Scripts/SceneManagement/DeskSpaceFinder.cs)

-# Networking:
+# Networking
 Multiplayer is connected and managed via [Photon Fusion](https://doc.photonengine.com/realtime/current/getting-started/quick-start), given the app is designed for colocation it’s not necessary to have a lobby screen.
 When the host creates a new game they are presented with a room code that they then share with their guests.
 This is handled within [PhotonConnector](../Assets/CrypticCabinet/Scripts/Photon/PhotonConnector.cs).
 Also colocation events are triggered from here as well.
-A deep dive can be found [here](https://developer.oculus.com/documentation/unity/unity-colocation-deep-dive/) and called from within [ColocationDriverNetObj](../Assets/Scripts/Colocation/ColocationDriverNetObj.cs).
+A deep dive can be found [here](https://developer.oculus.com/documentation/unity/unity-colocation-deep-dive/) and called from within [ColocationDriverNetObj](../Assets/CrypticCabinet/Scripts/Colocation/ColocationDriverNetObj.cs).

 ### Relevant Files
 - [GrabPassOwnership.cs](../Assets/CrypticCabinet/Scripts/Utils/GrabPassOwnership.cs)